 Features and integrations

 Features include visual schema design, interactive layouts, schema synchronization, data explorer, and documentation generation.
-It supports reverse engineering from existing databases and offers tools for designing and deploying schema changes.
+It also supports reverse engineering and offers tools for designing and deploying schema changes.

 DbSchema integrates with various databases, including MySQL, PostgreSQL, SQL Server, Oracle, MongoDB, and more, providing flexibility for teams working in heterogeneous database environments.